grafana/agent/docs/sources/configuration/dynamic-config.md

 # Dynamic Configuration - Experimental

+## NOTE: Dynamic configuration will be removed in v0.34 and functionality replaced with Modules in Grafana Agent Flow.

 **This is experimental and subject to change at anytime, feedback is much appreciated.
 This is a feature that MAY NOT make it production.**

 Dynamic Configuration is the combination of two things: